One of the most common essential oil myths we hear...

-Thyme Linalol is a chemo-type of Thyme, which has a very similar action to Oregano against viral and bacterial infection.
+Thyme Linalol is a chemo-type of Thyme, which has a very similar action to Oregano oil against viral and bacterial infection.
 However, this type of Thyme contains linalol, which makes it gentle and calming to tissue.

 Thyme Linalol is ideal for treating cold and flu; while effectively fighting the bug, it also calms and soothes irritated tissue in the respiratory system.

 The soothing nature of Linalol combined with the powerful antimicrobial action of Thyme, make it a much more suitable essential oil for regular use.
-We still would never recommend taking Thyme Linalol (or any oil for that matter) every single day.
+We still would never recommend taking Thyme Linalol (or any essential oil for that matter) every single day.
 Click here to learn more about Thyme Linalol, a hidden gem for Cold & Flu Season.